Make A Playlist: Add a video to get started!

 Complete Video Script

 The Victorian Age was an exuberant time.
-The Neo-Gothic Albert Memorial reminds London how Victoria’s beloved husband Albert (the only one who called her “Vickie”) did so much to promote technology and culture during that industrial boom time.
+The Neo-Gothic Albert Memorial reminds London how Victoria’s beloved husband, Albert—the only one who called her “Vicky”—did so much to promote technology and culture during that industrial boom time.
 The statues at the base herald the great accomplishments of Britain’s 19th-century glory days.

-Taking mourning to new heights, she required that the city’s once colorful finials be painted black — as they remain today.
-The queen built grand monuments to her Albert, like the Royal Albert Hall.
+Taking mourning to new heights, she required that the city’s once colorful finials be painted black—as they remain to this day.
+The queen built grand monuments to her Albert, like the Royal Albert Hall, still a thriving venue for concerts, from classical to pop.

-Around the back you’ll find that this David came with an accessory…a clip-on fig leaf.
-As this was the Victorian Age, when royal ladies came to visit they’d hang it on the statue for modesty.
+As this was the famously prudish Victorian Age, when aristocratic ladies would come to visit they’d hang this fig leaf on the statue for modesty.